-Red socketed clay dropping at the east end with the bedding generally sound, fibre board eternity type slates in fair condition with some moss to it, significant amount on the north side.
+Red socketed clay dropping at the east end with the bedding generally sound, fibre board Eternit type slates in fair condition with some moss to it, significant amount on the north side.

-Vestry:
+- Vestry:

 Same construction as the church, some bedding missing from the ridge tile socket joint, a lot of leaf build-up in the valley so unable to really see what is there.
+Very mossy.

-Chancel:
+- Chancel:

-Same construction as the church roof, some of the bedding to the ridge is loose and the sockets are slightly open.
+Same construction as the church roof, some of the bedding to the ridge is loose and the sockets are slightly open as last QI.
+Little change.
 The slating appears ok.

-All the roofs have timber bargeboards and timber verges, these are in poor decorative condition and some of the verge timbers are coming away.
-The junction of the chancel to the nave has a timber covered board and this is coming away.
-Mostly effected at the west end.

-The barge board feet of the south west corner is broken.
+All the roofs have timber bargeboards and timber verges, these are in poor decorative condition.
+The barge board feet of the south west corner has been repaired.

-West Lobby:
+- West Lobby:

 Same details as church but has more bedding missing at the ridge.
 Slating looks ok.
-The timber board abutting the church is rotten and coming away.
-The verge board is also rotting and coming away.
-The bargeboard is similarly rotten.
+The timber board abutting the church has been repaired as has the verge board.
+The bargeboard has been replaced.

-B Church Recommendation: reset nave ridge, point up ridges where bedding missing, clear off moss, repair fascias, bargeboards and cover mouldings,
+B Church Recommendation: Reset nave ridge, point up ridges where bedding missing, clear off moss,